catberry/catberry-uhr/README.md

 automatically [percent-encoded](http://en.wikipedia.org/wiki/Percent-encoding).

 ##Returns promise
-Any UHR request returns [Promise](https://www.promisejs.org) for request result.
+All UHR requests return a [Promise](https://www.promisejs.org) for request result.
-Any error during request will reject promise.
+Any error during request will reject the promise.

 Request result consist of following:

 * Status object with HTTP status `code`, status `text` and response `headers`
-* Response `content` as plain text or object
-(depends on `Content-Type` in response headers)
+* Response `content` as a plain text or an object (depends on `Content-Type` in response headers)

-For example request result can be such object:
+For example, request result can be an object like this:

 ```javascript
 {